1987 Toyota 4Runner SR5 22RE 4x4 5 Speed - For Sale - Santa Cruz, CA

 A

-compression test was done roughly 600 miles ago ago by a professional mechanic shop, documented results are: 140, 150, 140, 130I've never seen smoke come out of its exhaust pipe.
+compression test was done roughly 3000 miles ago ago by a professional mechanic shop, documented results are: 140, 150, 140, 130I've never seen smoke come out of its exhaust pipe.

-4. One of the linkage connections to the AC and heater is broken so I push it in place for the season manually.
+5. One of the linkage connections to the AC and heater is broken so I push it in place for the season manually.
 I'm pretty sure I know how to fix it but haven't been able to.
 The fan control and the air conditioning activation switch still work fine.
 The fan always only had two of the four speeds working, the higher two speeds, the most important ones fortunately.
 That lever/control still works fine.
 Also the separate control mechanism for using outside air, or recirculating the inside air, still works fine.

 What I have to adjust by hand, and haven't fixed yet (I tried) is (1) the adjustment to how much air goes to what part of the car (the defroster, upper body, or to the driver's legs) and (2) what intensity of cold air is sent out, or hot air, so in the summer I keep the later at on one extreme position and in winter in another extreme position which I set manually.
+(3) The air conditioner light switch goes on but the air conditioner does not activate.
+I think something can be jerry rigged here and I think the AC still works.

 To fix this the upper area of the dashboard needs to be opened up (I think.)
 There is an area way up under the horizontal top part of the dashboard where these connections merge and connect but the ring (?) that connects them (I think it's a ring) broke so these control arms are hanging there unconnected.
 The opening to connect them all together at is small too, I tried to put a paper clip through them all but couldn't reach it well enough to make it work.
 When I held all the pieces together with my hand, the whole thing worked great.

-7. When hitting bumps as it's driven, the back window can jiggle, making an irritating sound but nothing is broken.
+8. When hitting bumps as it's driven, the back window can jiggle, making an irritating sound but nothing is broken.
 There is a way I know to make it quieter or stop making noise, for a while anyway.

-8. Rear window windshield wiper and washer does not work, I've never tried fixing it.
+9. Rear window windshield wiper and washer does not work, I've never tried fixing it.
 The mechanism is there though, it likely just doesn't get electricity to operate.

-11. Steering feels a bit loose but not enough to affect my driving.
-I see at least one bushing on the steering linkage that I think could use replacing at some point.
+12. I see at least one bushing on the steering linkage that I think could use replacing at some point.
 The power steering works well and frankly I think the steering feels normal for an older car.

-15. This rarely happens but if you turn the steering wheel too hard (very hard) I think the steering linkage rubs against itself and makes a horrible, scary noise, but doesn't seem to hurt anything.
+16. This rarely happens but if you turn the steering wheel too hard (very hard) I think the steering linkage rubs against itself and makes a horrible, scary noise, but doesn't seem to hurt anything.
 If the steering linkage bushings were replaced that might eliminate this issue.

-17. I
+18. I

 t has a ding in each rear corners, both of which can be fixed.
 Also the clear coat is scratched on a small part of the rear driver's side. however it doesn't show when good wax is on it.